 Rising 2L and 3L students may arrange summer field placements for academic credit with government agencies, non-profit organizations, and in judicial chambers.
 Students perform field work and participate in an online faculty-guided course.

-While the law school has many pre-approved summer field placements, students may also request academic credit for work performed through volunteer internships with government agencies, non-profit organizations, and in judicial chambers outside Iowa.
-Students are encouraged to work with the career counselors to find potential summer field placements.
-Many internship opportunities are posted on Symplicity under "Jobs" and many law-school pre-approved externships will collect resumes from students through the Spring OCI session.
+While the law school has many pre-approved summer field placements, students may also request approval to earn academic credit for work performed through volunteer internships with government agencies, non-profit organizations, and in judicial chambers outside Iowa.
+Students are encouraged to work with the career counselors in the Career Services Office to find summer internships.
+Many internship opportunities are posted on Symplicity under "Jobs" and many law-school pre-approved externships will collect resumes from students through the Spring OCI session on Symplicity.